 Master of Arts (M.A.)

-Dr. John Barnet, Director of the Master of Arts Program
+Dr. Peter Bouteneff, Director of the Master of Arts Program

 The Master of Arts program in general theological studies is intended for those wishing to explore the major academic areas within the theological curriculum without the professional preparation demanded of M.Div. candidates.
 Students considering ordination therefore are directed to the M.Div. program.
 The M.A. program can provide appropriate preparation for further graduate study in theology or simply a framework for lay theological study on a disciplined basis.
-M.A. students choose a concentration in General Theological Studies, Theological Scholarship and Research, Sacred Arts, or Orthodox Christian Leadership Studies (See menu below for more information regarding each concentration).
+M.A. students may choose one of two concentrations to further focus their study.

 St. Vladimir’s Seminary seeks to equip M.A. students to: